 With 2015 approaching fast, it’s time to start tweaking (or developing) your volunteer recruitment plan.
-Part of that plan should outline how you’ll keep new volunteers interested and coming back for more.
+Part of that plan should outline how you’ll retain new volunteers interested and keep them engaged with your nonprofit.

 Since most volunteers register online, communicating with them via email can be a powerful way of keeping in touch.

 Here are three ways to retain new volunteers with your email messaging:

 1. Say Thanks and Remind Them of Their Impact

 You have a very short window of opportunity to reach out to new volunteers while they’re still feeling good.
 One of the easiest ways to do this is with an email autoresponder.

 In your email marketing software or your volunteer management software, set up an autoresponder that gets sent within 24 hours after a volunteer gives his or her time.